 32. The minutes for each meeting will be circulated no more than two weeks after each meeting.

-- within the resources of Middle East and Africa Division (MAD) of DFAT, and will be allocated to a specially created cost centre;
+- within the resources of South and West Asia and Middle East Division (SMD) of DFAT, and will be allocated to a specially created cost centre;

 - moneys standing to the credit of any Special Account established under Section 20 of the Financial Management and Accountability Act 1997 for those purposes; or